Academic Centers

 classroom photo

 Cutting-edge legal research has long been a hallmark of the Law School.
-Our faculty create and participate in numerous research centers and projects housed both in the Law School and throughout the University.
+Our faculty create and participate in numerous academic centers and projects housed both in the Law School and throughout the University.

 Coase-Sandor Institute for Law and Economics